futuregrid/deprecated-teefaa/doc/source/index.rst

   - Cuisine, version 0.6
   - PyYAML, version 3.10

-* Bittorrent Sync (for high-speed multiple baremetal provisioning)
+* Bittorrent Sync (for high-speed multiple Baremetal Provisioning)
-* Torque Resource Manager (for scheduing baremetal provisioning)
+* Torque Resource Manager (for scheduing Baremetal Provisioning)

-The goal of FG Teefaa is to provide the scripts and methods to easily provision multiple Operation Systems on Baremetal hosts on multiple sites.
+The goal of FG Teefaa is to provide the scripts and methods to easily provision Destributed System on baremetal/virtual hosts on multiple sites.

 Support
 =======

-If you run into problems when using the framework, please use our help form at `https://portal.futuregrid.org/help <https://portal.futuregrid.org/help>`_.
+If you run into problems when using this framework, please use our help form at `https://portal.futuregrid.org/help <https://portal.futuregrid.org/help>`_.

 Indices and tables